The Federal Reserve has the power to change rates. Some Americans don’t realize they have the authority to do this too — at least for themselves.

 “It’s a good time to think about it, if somebody’s on the fence,” Stockton says.
 “But I would be careful about recommending that people change their investment strategy wholesale.”

 Adjusting to a changing rate climate

-During the last decade, rates only went in one direction – up.
-However, the Fed’s recent actions to lower rates forces savers to start thinking differently.
+From 2015 to 2018, rates only went in one direction — up.
+However, the Fed’s actions to lower rates since July 2019 have forced savers to start thinking differently.

 “A lot of decisions are ultimately governed by your need for the money, your time horizon and your investment goals,” McBride says.

 So take the time to determine if this makes sense for your money before locking in a CD.
 It’s a good idea to research CD penalties to be aware of the worst-case scenario, if you were to break the CD early.
 A four or five-year CD may have a penalty of as much as 540 days of interest in some cases.

 A no-penalty CD can be a happy medium if you’re not sure when you’ll need these funds.
 A no-penalty CD offers you a fixed APY without the risk of a penalty.
 But the APY is usually lower than a traditional CD.
 Often, a no-penalty CD will not allow for withdrawals to be made during the first few days (while the ones that do may charge a penalty).

 A CD ladder is a strategy where you might buy multiple CDs and stagger their maturity dates.
 This way you’re both diversifying your future rates and liquidity.